 An Easy Application

 Once we decide that this is the best option for protection, we first clean their teeth thoroughly and then apply a slightly acidic gel, which alters the surface of your teeth.
 This helps the coating more effectively stick and remain in place.
 Next, your child’s dentist carefully removes the gel and places the sealant.
 Finally, they solidify it with a special light.
 Once in place, the sealants provide protection for between five and ten years.
 Typically, we recommend this procedure once your child’s second molars come in, as this provides maximum, efficient protection.

 Start Preventative Care Early

 In addition to the aforementioned procedure, it is essential to encourage good preventative care habits in your child.
 Making sure they brush their teeth twice a day and floss every night helps plaque from building up and hardening, which minimizes the chances for cavities developing.
-Similarly, regular cleanings and checkups allow a dental professional to use specialized and effective tools to remove food particles and bacteria that brushing simply can’t reach.
+Similarly, regular allow a dental professional to use specialized and effective tools to remove food particles and bacteria that brushing simply can’t reach.
 Additionally, checkups allow a dentist to make sure no serious issues are developing.
 We also recommend fluoride treatments to help strengthen enamel.

 Schedule An Appointment To Learn More About Dental Sealants

 If you have additional questions about this tool, fluoride treatments, or preventative care in general, please contact .